Pet-Roulette/pet-roulette.github.io/README.md

 Holds an input field and search button.

 Requests input of a zip code from user to send as a part of the API request.

+### Error Handling

+Website application handles one primary case where a non-existent zip code is sent in the API request.

+Pet Roulette secures a secondary case where the API response provides an empty array of photos.

 ## Part 2